EGM: Efficient Visual Grounding Language Models: Introduction

 We conduct experiments on state-of-the-art open-source visual language models including QwenVL and InternVL in Section~\ref{sec:experiments}.
 Results show our method can consistently improve the visual grounding capability of small models and significantly mitigate the gap between small models and bigger models.
 We name our models \emph{`\textbf{E}fficient visual \textbf{G}rounding language \textbf{M}odels'(\method)}.

-In summary, we make the following contributions: \begin{itemize} \item We identify \failreason~as the main reason why small VLMs lag behind bigger ones.
-To address this, we introduce \method, which equips small VLMs with multi-modal reasoning abilities through extended test-time computation to enhance their visual grounding capabilities. \item We prepare SFT and RL data that enables reasoning skills for small VLMs.
-We also set up data for amodal grounding, which requires the model to predict both visible and occluded parts of the target objects, to further validate our method's generality. \item Our experiments show that \method consistently boosts the grounding performance of small VLMs across sizes and model families, in both vanilla and amodal grounding.
-For example, on the RefCOCO~\cite{kazemzadeh2014referitgame, mao2016generation} benchmark, our 8B model achieves a 91.4 IoU, beating the 235B model's 90.5 IoU and running 5.9$\times$ faster. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We identify the complicated prompt as the main reason why small VLMs lag behind bigger ones.
+To address this, we introduce \method, which equips small VLMs with multi-modal reasoning abilities through extended test-time computation to enhance their visual grounding capabilities. \item We curated SFT and RL data that enables reasoning grounding skills for small VLMs.
+We also set up amodal grounding with fresh data to further validate our method's generality, challenging the models to predict both visible and occluded parts. \item Our experiments show that \method consistently boosts the grounding performance of small VLMs across sizes and model families, in both vanilla and amodal grounding.
+For example, on the RefCOCO~\cite{kazemzadeh2014referitgame, mao2016generation} benchmark, our \textbf{8B model} achieves a \textbf{91.4 IoU}, beating the \textbf{235B model's 90.5 IoU} while running \textbf{5.9$\times$ faste}r. \end{itemize}